Utilities in Spain – Separating Fact From Fiction

 Gas inspections at home must be paid in cash FALSE

-Domestic gas installations must be checked every 5 years in Spain (except in the Basque Country where it’s every 4 years) and boilers checked every 2 years.
+Domestic natural gas installations must be checked every 5 years in Spain (except in the Basque Country where it’s every 4 years) and boilers checked every 2 years.

 Official distributors, such as Iberdrola or Endesa, must inform households three months in advance regarding the inspection date.
 The cost is ALWAYS put on your gas bill and never paid to the technician carrying out the checks.

 A common scam in Spain is for false inspectors to call at homes, pretend to check the installation and ask to be paid in cash.
 If you have any doubts, tell the visitor you’ll take a photo of their DNI (with your smartphone).
 If they’re scammers they’ll make their excuses and leave!